Bangladesh Cricket Stadiums – Biggest International Grounds in Bangladesh

 Cricket Stadiums in Bangladesh always appear impressive on television and it’s been good to learn a little more about them.
 The Sher-e Bangla is the one I’m most familiar with, but there is obviously a much wider choice of grounds in the country and now we know what options are available to the Bangladesh Cricket Board.

 The plans for the new Sheikh Hasina International Cricket Stadium are exciting and it will be great to see this ground open and in place for major games and tournaments.
 Hopefully, it will attract the levels of support that will match its significant capacity of 50,000.
+At those levels, the support will be intense, and this will be a fitting location for World Cup finals.

 They are passionate about their cricket here and Bangladesh fans deserve such a fabulous new stadium to go with their impressive existing grounds.